prashantchikhalkar/MOOC/CFA/CFA_Institute_Investment_Foundations/Chapter_10/notes.md

 2 FEATURES OF EQUITY SECURITIES - Done.
 3 TYPES OF EQUITY SECURITIES - Done.
 4 RISK AND RETURN OF EQUITY AND DEBT SECURITIES - Done.
-5 VALUATION OF COMMON SHARES - In Progress.
+5 VALUATION OF COMMON SHARES - Done.
+6 COMPANY ACTIONS THAT AFFECT EQUITY OUTSTANDING - In Progress.